Bad for Me (Dee Dee Bridgewater album)

-Bad for Me is the fourth studio album by American jazz singer Dee Dee Bridgewater, released in 1979 on Elektra Records.
+Bad for Me is the fourth studio album by American jazz singer Dee Dee Bridgewater, released in 1979 by Elektra Records.
 The album reached at No. 29 on the Cashbox Top Jazz Albums chart and No. 30 on the Billboard Jazz Albums chart.

 Overview

 Bad for Me was produced by George Duke.
 Artists such as Sheila E., Roland Bautista, Ricky Lawson, Alphonso Johnson and Larry Dunn appeared on the album.

 Singles

 The title track was released as the only single and peaked at No. 37 on the Billboard Hot Soul Singles chart.